fedir/fedir.github.com/index.md

 Hi, I'm Fedir RYKHTIK, Open Source Web Developer from Toulon, France.

-I'm making sites with Open Source techologies, as Drupal, TYPO3, Wordpress, CodeIgniter.
+I'm making sites with Open Source techologies, as Drupal, TYPO3, Wordpress, CodeIgniter, Magento.

 Full CV You could find on [Linkedin](http://www.linkedin.com/pub/fedir-rykhtik/14/64/a84).

+* * *

 That's some articles I would like to share with You :